Body Contouring After Weight-Loss Surgery

 If you smoke, you must quit at least several weeks before your surgery.
 Smoking greatly

 increases your risk for complications.
-Most surgeons will not do this surgery if you
+Most surgeons won't do this surgery if you

 are still smoking.